Crisis in Venezuela: Elections and protests

-Since 2010, Venezuela has been suffering a socioeconomic crisis under Maduro, and briefly under his predecessor, Chávez.
 As a result of discontent with the government, in the 2015 parliamentary election the opposition was elected to the majority in the National Assembly, after which the outgoing (lame duck) National Assembly—consisting of Bolivarian officials—filled the Supreme Tribunal of Justice, the highest court in Venezuela, with Maduro allies.

 Maduro disavowed the National Assembly in 2017 leading to the 2017 Venezuelan constitutional crisis; as of 2018, some considered the National Assembly the only "legitimate" institution left in the country, (Note: Sources reporting on claims of the National Assembly being the "only democratically elected" or "only legitimate" political body in Venezuela include: Financial Times, the BBC, Economic Times, CTV, Reuters agency, CBC, etc.) and human rights organizations said there were no independent institutional checks on presidential power.
 (Note: On unchecked power of the executive: Human Rights Watch 2018 report, Human Rights Watch 2017 report, Amnesty International, and Amnesty International on opposition.)
 Protests grew to their most "combative" since they began in 2014.
 On 1 May 2017, Maduro called for a constituent assembly that would draft a new constitution to replace the 1999 Venezuela Constitution.
 The members of the Constituent Assembly would not be elected in open elections, but selected from social organizations loyal to Maduro.
 It would also allow him to stay in power during the interregnum and skip the 2018 presidential elections.